funnyzak/go-gin/README.md

     go run cmd/main.go -c dev
     ```

+### CI/CD

-**NOTE**: You can click `Use this template` to create a new repository based on this project. and add Secrets Keys: `DOCKER_USERNAME` and `DOCKER_PASSWORD` in the repository settings.
+You can click `Use this template` to create a new repository based on this project. and add Secrets Keys: `DOCKER_USERNAME` and `DOCKER_PASSWORD` in the repository settings.
 And when you push the code, it will automatically build binary and docker image and push to the Docker Hub.

 ## Build